Shoalhaven River: Berrys Canal

 The estuary has two entrances, approximately 5 km apart, that flow into the Shoalhaven Bight within the Tasman Sea of the Pacific Ocean.
 The southern entrance is located at Crookhaven Heads and is permanently open.
 The Shoalhaven River flows south via Berrys Canal to Greenwell Point, where it is joined by the Crookhaven River and then flows east past Orient Point into the bight, north of Culburra.
 The Berrys Canal between the Shoalhaven and the Crookhaven was constructed in June 1822 by convicts overseen by Hamilton Hume under the direction of Alexander Berry to facilitate ship transport to the original European settlement located in the region.
 The construction of the canal formed Comerong Island.
 The canal was dug using own hand tools, and was the first land navigable canal in Australia.
 Berrys Canal remains one of two navigable canals in New South Wales, the other being the Alexandra Canal.

 The northern entrance is located south of Shoalhaven Heads, and is open intermittently, at times of peak flow and during flood events.

 Use for water supply

 Tallowa Dam is the only major dam on the Shoalhaven, and is a part of the Shoalhaven Scheme.
 It impounds the river's lower reaches to form Lake Yarrunga and part of Sydney's water supply.
 Some water is pumped out of the lake and over the Southern Highlands into Lake Burragorang.
-Proposals for a much larger water storage at Welcome Reef on the upper Shoalhaven have been shelved.
+A much larger water storage at Welcome Reef on the upper Shoalhaven was proposed in 1980 in a report by the Snowy Mountains Engineering Corporation, and scrapped in 2001 by the then NSW Minister for the Environment Bob Debus.